MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/screen-capture.md

 ## Record a video

 If you want to record a video of your application, you can follow the walkthrough presented in the article [Screen capture to video](screen-capture-video.md).
 Or, you can use [Windows.Media.AppRecording namespace](/uwp/api/windows.media.apprecording).
 This is part of the Desktop extension SDK, so it only works on desktop and requires that you add a reference to it from your project.
-See [Device families overview](/uwp/extension-sdks/device-families-overview) for more information.
+See [Programming with extension SDKs](/uwp/extension-sdks/device-families-overview) for more information.

 ## See also